Introduction

 - Username/Password - With this setting the gateway will connect to the server as a specific user represented by a username and password.

 - Key-based authentication - The gateway will use an existing certificate to authenticate as a specific user.
-JKS keystore must be uploaded to Cumulocity IoT as a binary with type “application/octet-stream”.
+JKS keystore must be uploaded to Cumulocity as a binary with type “application/octet-stream”.
 This keystore must follow the following rules:

 - It must be a Java keystore (JKS).